SCM Globe is Used in Community Colleges, Universities, and Graduate Schools

 Combine interactive supply chain simulations with readings and lectures to bridge the gap between theory and reality.
 Simulations provide students with a hands-on laboratory where they turn theoretical knowledge into practical skills.

-Quoted below are some of the comments we’ve received from instructors using SCM Globe simulations:
+Quoted below are some of the comments we’ve received from instructors using our simulations:

 “Based on your simulation model, the students learned how a supply chain actually operates.
 By far, the SCM simulations made the course interesting and insightful.
 I can try and explain how a supply chain works, but to have the students actually see it happening on the computer was very educational.”

 Douglas Langs, Instructor – Business and Computer Technology Division

 Henry Ford College, Dearborn, MI